breard-r/chromesoul/README.md

 ## Licence

 Chromesoul is released under an [ISC licence](http://en.wikipedia.org/wiki/ISC_license "ISC licence").
-See the LICENCE.txt file for more details.
+See the [LICENCE.txt](https://github.com/TychoBrahe/chromesoul/blob/master/LICENCE.txt) file for more details.

 Chromesoul uses third-party free softwares which belongs to their respective owners.
-Such softwares are listed in the CREDITS.md file.
+Such softwares and its authors are listed in the [CREDITS.md](https://github.com/TychoBrahe/chromesoul/blob/master/CREDITS.md) file.